Lemoncode/node-training/04 Web/00 Http Server/README.md

 # 00 Http Server

-In this sample we are going to .
+In this sample we are going to create a basic server using `server.on('request')` and see info about `HTTP` server response.

 Summary steps:

 - Create `index.js` file with `http` server.
+- Get info about `HTTP` server response.

 # Steps to build it